-EB-2 and EB-3 are two types of “Employment-Based” green card categories.
+EB-2 and EB-3 are two types of Employment-Based green card categories.
 The United States Citizenship and Immigration Services (USCIS) grants these visas to foreign nationals depending on their degrees, professional skills, and country of origin.
 Before selecting the right one for you, it is best to consider the different options available.
+On this page, you will learn about the differences between EB-2 vs EB-3, which one is better for you, and more.

 The individual preference categories were created by the Immigration Act of 1990, which increased the number of legal immigrants that could enter the US every year from 500,000 to 700,000.
 Prior to the passage of this act, only 54,000 visas were available yearly to immigrants.
 Afterward, the number increased to 140,000.